Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 - While no date is given, if this is based on Winfield Lovecraft’s hallucination it would be set in 1893; Page 13 is set “35 years later” in 1933, it would imply this story actually takes place in 1898…probably a small error on Moore’s part, as 1898 is the year in which Winfield Scott Lovecraft died, not the year he had the hallucinations and was committed.

 - The three people in the room appear to be the manager, the chambermaid (from Winfield Scott Lovecraft’s hallucination), and the bell-boy.
 Both the men are in a state of undress (with the bellboy playing at his open fly), while the chambermaid appears to be holding an earhorn.
 The question for the reader is whether they are witnesses, voyeurs, or complicit in the action – on Page 7, we learn they are taking turns.
-There is a record of another hallucination by Winfield Scott Lovecraft that says “says three men—one a negro—in the room above trying to do violence to his wife” in Lovecraft Studies #24, but I can’t help but think if Moore or Burrows was aware of this they would have made at least one of the three people in the room black, so it’s probably just a coincidence.
+There is a record of another hallucination by Winfield Scott Lovecraft that says “says three men—one a negro—in the room above trying to do violence to his wife” in Lovecraft Studies #24, but had Moore or Burrows been aware of this they would have made at least one of the three people in the room black, so it’s probably just a coincidence.

 - The manager’s “sallow” complexion, combined with the bottle of liquor in his hand, suggest an alcoholic suffering from jaundice.